 About Commercial Flat Roof System Types

 There are many different types of commercial flat roofing systems and knowing which system you have is key to maintaining a leak free roof.
 Almost any type of low-slope flat roof can be renewed with a fluid applied roof coating system that becomes a sturdy, water-resistant elastomeric membrane once dry and cured.
-Schedule a free roof inspection today by calling us at 855-217-7663 or for a fast quote, click on the Chat Now button below.
+Schedule a free roof inspection today by calling us at 855-217-7663 or Contact Us online now!.

 Built Up Roof Membranes

 Built up roof membranes, referred to by the acronym BUR, have been in use in the U.S. for more than 100 years.
 These roof systems are commonly referred to as “tar and gravel” roofs.
 BUR systems generally are composed of alternating layers of bitumen and reinforcing fabrics that create a finished membrane.
 These systems are the hardest to find leaks, and the most expensive to repair properly.

 This type of roofing is an evolution of asphalt roofing.
 It is made from asphalt and a variety of rubber modifiers and solvents.
 There are several ways of connecting pieces of this material.
 In a heat application process the seams are heated to melt the asphalt together and create a seal.
 There is also hot-mopped application, similar to how conventional built-up roofs are installed.
 Cold-applied adhesives and self-adhesive membranes are two of the more recent options.
 This material is also referred to as APP, SBS, and SEBS.

 Thermoplastic (TPO) Membrane